Fraudulent Charges Appearing On Bank Of America EDD Debit Cards Of 350,000 Unemployed Californians

 BANK OF AMERICA STATEMENT

-Bank of America is working closely with EDD in an aggressive effort to fight fraud.
+Bank of America says there has been no data breach on their end and says it is working closely with EDD in an aggressive effort to fight fraud.
 Bank of America and EDD are asking any cardholder who is uncertain on why a debit to their account occurred to call the number on the back of their card (1.866.692.9374).

 You must log in to post a comment.